Chia-Network/chia-docs/docs/about/chia-intro.md

 - **NFTs** enable and drive real-world applications of digital ownership through true marketplace independence, consistent provenance, and digital permanence.
 We laid out our [vision for NFTs on Chia](https://www.chia.net/2022/05/11/our-vision-for-chia-nfts.en.html) and launched our [NFT1 standard](https://www.chia.net/2022/06/29/1.4.0-introducing-the-chia-nft1-standard.en.html) in June 2022.

 - This documentation will explain the motivation and implementation of the different components of the Chia system to a technical audience, and provide in-depth explanations of how everything works.
-If you would like to skip to how to make dapps (decentralized apps) on Chia, please visit [chialisp.com](https://chialisp.com).
+If you would like to skip to how to make dApps (decentralized apps) on Chia, please visit [chialisp.com](https://chialisp.com).